-5 Ways you Can Celebrate Lunar New Year in Victoria, B.C.
+5 Ways you Can Celebrate Lunar New Year in Victoria, BC

-The Year of the Ox is upon us, and what better place to celebrate the Lunar New Year than in Canada’s oldest Chinatown?
+The Year of the Snake is upon us, and what better place to celebrate the Lunar New Year than in Canada’s oldest Chinatown?
 In Victoria, you’ll find no shortage of rich cultural experiences to help you ring in the New Year with authentic traditions and festive offerings.

 In China, it’s traditional to drink teas for blessings and good health to celebrate the New Year.
 Visit Silk Road Tea Company in Chinatown and discover lucky teas to sip while you welcome blessings and prosperity.

-Explore Canada’s Oldest Chinatown
+Explore Canada's oldest Chinatown

 Take some time to explore the vibrant wonders of Victoria’s Chinatown, including the famously narrow Fan Tan Alley, named after the game of “Fan Tan.”
 You’ll uncover traditional Chinese toys and games, artwork, homewares and unique clothing in Chinatown’s many locally-owned boutiques.

-Get a Taste of Chinatown
+Get a taste of Chinatown

 Support the local restaurants in Chinatown by dining in or taking out and experience authentic flavours that will delight your senses.
-Visit Don Mee Seafood Restaurant for a dim sum feast or order a taste of Chinatown with an Off The Eaten Track sampling of Chinatown’s offerings
+Visit Don Mee Seafood Restaurant for a dim sum feast or order a taste of Chinatown with an Off The Eaten Track sampling of Chinatown’s offerings.

-Go Back in Time
+Go back in time

 For a truly historic experience, visit the Royal BC Museum and take a guided one hour tour of the Becoming BC Gallery.
 You’ll be transported back in time as you explore exciting stops in Chinatown, the railway and the cannery, which illustrate the contributions of the Chinese community to the rich history of our province.